 His initial season with the Huskies was a coach's dream campaign.
 After fulfilling a key role in Azusa Pacific's national championship pursuit in the fall of 1998, he then led South Hills to the CIF 4A championship with a 17-2-4 campaign in the spring of 1999, his first year at the South Hills helm.
 As a result of his prep title, Surrell was named CIF Coach of the Year.

-A former Cougar standout, Surrell was a 4-year starter and a key figure during a successful period of Azusa Pacific men's soccer, playing in 75 games during his career, starting all but 4 of them.
+A former Cougar standout, Surrell was a four-year starter and a key figure during a successful period of Azusa Pacific men's soccer, playing in 75 games during his career, starting all but 4 of them.
 He scored 5 goals and tallied 13 points while playing for a Cougar program that posted a 43-29-9 record from his 1992 freshman season through his 1995 senior campaign.
 He patrolled the Cougar midfield as a freshman and sophomore but moved to the defense for his final 2 seasons of play.
 As a sophomore, he garnered NAIA All-District second team recognition.

 A native of Orange County, Surrell prepped at Irvine (Calif.)
-High where he was a 2-time All-South Coast League first team selection.
+High where he was a two-time All-South Coast League first team selection.
 During his 1992 senior season, he was named team MVP and Orange County Register All-County second team.